- Symptoms of Baby Thrush

 Is Thrush In The Mouth Contagious?

 Oral thrush in babies is not contagious and can be easily treated by use of antifungal medication.
-However, it makes the baby quite irritable and fussy since it is unable to feed properly.
-Proper care and medication can take you through this trying period for mother and baby.
+However, it makes the baby quite irritable and fussy.
+Proper care and medication can take your baby through this trying period.

 Is Thrush Painful For Infants?